locokit/locokit/packages/vue-components/README.md

 Please see https://tailwindcss.com/docs/guides/vite#vue for an installation process.

-You can add somes configuration in your `tailwind.config.{ts,js}` file :
+You can add some configurations in your `tailwind.config.{ts,js}` file:

 ```js
 /** @type {import('tailwindcss').Config} */